Othello: 20th century

 When Laurence Olivier performed Othello at the National in 1964, his sense of "being black", in his words, required him "to be beautiful" with a voice "dark violet - velvet stuff" and a walk "like a soft black leopard".
 (The filmed version of this production is discussed under "Screen" below.)

 The play was extremely popular in Ethiopia, running for three years in the mid-1980s at the City Hall Theatre, Addis Ababa, in Tsegaye Gabre-Medhin's translation – performed in a static and declamatory style.
 When Janet Suzman directed the play in South Africa during Apartheid in 1988, the performance was passionately politicised, with the racism of several characters—and especially Iago (modelled on Eugène Terre'Blanche)—foregrounded.
-The play was highly controversial—the physical contact between the black John Kani and the white Joanna Weinburg provoking walk-outs and a pile-up of hate mail.
+The play was highly controversial, the physical contact between the black John Kani and the white Joanna Weinburg provoking walk-outs and a pile-up of hate mail.

 White actors continued to dominate the role until the 1980s.
 Willard White in 1989 was the first black actor to play Othello at Stratford since Paul Robeson thirty years earlier.

 A "singular and idiosyncratic" performance of a white actor in the central role was Jude Kelly's "photonegative" production for the Shakespeare Theatre Company in Washington, D.C. in 1997, in which Patrick Stewart played Othello as white, while almost all other speaking parts were played by actors of African descent.
 The script remained unchanged as regards the character's race, so the white Othello was, throughout, referred to as black.
+In 2000 it was staged by the National Asian American Theater Company with an all Asian American cast.
+In it Tess Lina was praised for her role as Emilia and the New York Times commented "how clear the plot is and how swift its development if all the baggage of race we tend to bring to it is simply left at the door".